ahmedsomaa/mobile-systems/exercises/exercise-7/README.md

 # Exercise 7

-A simple exercise to determine the running time of two provided functions.
+A simple exercise to measure the running time of two provided JavaScript functions.